Luciano Ligabue: Biography

 On 10 September 2005, Ligabue held a concert in Reggio Emilia to celebrate his first 15 years of activity.
 The audience of around 180,000 set a European audience record for the one, non-free event for a single artist.
 However, due to problems with the audio system, several thousand people were unable to listen to the music and left the concert early.
 Ligabue later apologized for the problems.

 Ligabue has also published a short story collection, Fuori e dentro il Borgo ("In and out the village"), which won several literary awards, a science fiction novel La neve se ne frega ("Snow doesn't care") (2005), and collections of poems Lettere d'Amore nel frigo ("Love Letters in the fridge") (2006).

 He considers himself a "believer", even if he shows strong criticism towards the traditional teachings of the Catholic Church.

-He is a passionate Inter Milan fan.
+He is an Inter Milan fan.

 Political involvement

 In the 1980s Ligabue was a member of the communal council of his native Correggio, elected for the Italian Communist Party.
 Though he no longer assumes a public high-level political position, Ligabue, together with Jovanotti and Piero Pelù, released in 1999 the single "Il mio nome è mai più" ("My Name Is Never Again"), a song against the Kosovo War to collect funds for the Italian NGO Emergency.